UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Tutorial.rst.txt

     2.3, 3.0, 3.2459, -23.21

-Note tht while the integer`3` and the float `3.0` have the same value, they are different types of numbers.
-But for the most part, Python will convert from integer to floating point numbers for you, so this distiction is rarely important.
+Note that while the integer`3` and the float `3.0` have the same value, they are different types of numbers.
+But for the most part, Python will convert from integer to floating point numbers for you (and back again), so this distinction is rarely important.

 Math
 ----